 Schools which over-emphasise the risks of being overweight could unwittingly be encouraging eating disorders, a leading psychiatrist from Priory Group said today.

-Dr Janet Walsh, who leads a specialist child and adolescent eating disorders unit at Priory Hospital in Altrincham, Cheshire, said a significant proportion of young people had identified school lessons focusing on weight and healthy eating as one of the triggers to their eating disorder.
+Dr Janet Walsh, who led a specialist child and adolescent eating disorders unit at Priory Hospital Altrincham, in Cheshire, said a significant proportion of young people had identified school lessons focusing on weight and healthy eating as one of the triggers to their eating disorder.